 Elixr, a really cool coffee house, is just five minutes from my home, and that alone is very good news.
 Odd, don’t you think that it took my kids visiting from Bucks County recently to let me know about this terrific place.
 My first time there, I wanted a matcha latte and asked if they served Oatly, the oat milk sensation from Sweden.
 Indeed they do, and I enjoyed a delicious matcha Oatly oat milk latte!
 More recently I’ve had an iced matcha latte as well—on one of the (too) rare warm days so far in Philadelphia.

 Today, after two workouts—Yes, I did!—I came home wanting a matcha latte, but the rain was pouring down, and I didn’t want to go outside again.
-Then, I remembered I’ve made oat milk a couple of times and really liked how quickly it is to make, and how creamy the milk is.
-I decided to make a half batch, because instead of using rolled oats, as usual, I used steel cut oats.
+Then, I remembered I’ve made oat milk a couple of times and really liked how quickly it is to make, and how creamy the resulting milk..
+I decided to start with 1/2 cup instead of a full cup of oats, because instead of using rolled oats, as usual, I used steel cut oats.
 Why steel cut?
 Well, that’s what was in my pantry.
 “Use what you have if possible,” is my motto.

 Homemade Oat Milk

-I tasted no difference in the resulting creamy oat milk between the batches I’d made with the rolled oat and today’s steel cut oat milk.
+I have updated the ratio for the oats to water in this recipe to 1:6 now after making oat milk many times.
+I have seen the formula for oats to water range from 1:4 to 1:8 and after many batches, I settled on this one.
+You can add less water and whisk in, don’t blender it in, more water.
+With the oat milk in this orginal post, I I tasted no difference in the resulting creamy oat milk between the batches I’d made with the rolled oat and today’s steel cut oat milk.
 The difference was in the prep, or as we say at the Rouxbe Cooking School in all of the courses (Plant Based Professional, Essential Vegan Desserts, Culinary RX), the mise en place.
-I do not soak rolled oats, but I did soak the steel cut for 20 minutes in boiling water.
+I had not soaked rolled oats, ( I do now for 10 minutes and then strain and use fresh water) but I did soak the steel cut for 20 minutes in just boiled water.
 Next, I strained the oat milk through a fine mesh strainer, and added the resulting oat cream to add to my morning oatmeal.
 I expected the oat milk to be bland, so I added, as I normally do, some vanilla extract and maple syrup.
 Delicious.
 You can add any sweeter or flavoring you like.

 I made what I consider to be a half recipe, as I was not sure of the final result.
 Scroll to the recipe and increase it to make a larger amount.
 You can certainly soak the steel cut oats longer in room temperature water and I am sure you make oat milk from oat groats.
 Those will need a much longer soak.
 Per my usual, I started the blender on low and quickly increased the speed to high.
 Boom.
 Creamy oat milk.